LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 The figure \ref{3D_plot_of_an_N45_12x12x12mm_magnet_using_the_build_3D_full_sphere_sensor_with_visible_magnetic_field_strength_deviations_using_different_shaded_vertices_on_a_sphere.png} shows the visualisation of such a scan in the form of a spherical 3D map.
 On the sphere is the magnetic field strength, which is detected by the sensor at the position.
 The transition from a fully positive field strength (red) to a negative field strength (blue) is clearly recognisable and corresponds to the orientation of the magnet in the holder.

 The magnet sensor is mounted on a movable arm, which can move 180 degrees around the magnet on one axis.
 To be able to map the full sphere, the magnet is mounted on a turntable.
 This permits the manipulator to move a polar coordinate system.

 %%3D_plot_of_an_N45_12x12x12mm_magnet_using_the_build_3D_full_sphere_sensor_with_visible_magnetic_field_strength_deviations_using_different_shaded_vertices_on_a_sphere.png%%

+\newpage

-As the magnets in the motors, as with the screws used in the 1D sensor, can influence the measurements of the magnetic field sensor, the distance between these components and the sensor or magnets is increased.
+As the magnets in the motors, as with the screws used in the 1D sensor, can influence the measurements of the magnetic field sensor, the distance between these and the sensor and magnet is increased by using nylon and 3D printed spacer.
 The turntable and its drive motor are connected to each other via a belt.

 On the electrical side, consists of a *SKR-Pico* stepper motor controller on the one hand side and a *TLV493D* magnetic field sensor on the other hand side.
 This is chosen because of its larger measuring range and can therefore be used more universally without having to change the sensor of the arm.